jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Look Up

 Look up.
 Wherever you are, look up.
 Do you see the "mythical player god"?
 No, you don't, and you never will.
 You are that player; you're choices determine what happens in the game.

+You're in the game right now.

-If you eat a salad, install solar panels, read a book, you're improving society's statistics.
+If you eat a salad, do push-ups, take a cold shower, read a book, then these things really happen in the real-life game of civilization.

-You are the lifeform playing the game of civilization.
+We are always lifeforms playing the game of civilization.

 Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
+It's not his job.
 That's why I'm not writing to "The Executive."
 I'm writing to you, Stargazer.
 You're the player god!

 ![Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 The fate of civilization is entirely on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance, you see two options.
 Open-source Jedi, who have never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, shortsightedness of Darth Blockbuster.
-The fallen hero of the Industrial Age who uses dark majic and an old rulebook to keep himself in power.
+The fallen hero of the Industrial Age who uses the Matrix of dark majic and an old rulebook to keep himself in power.

-Selfish/spectacle stories never have an ending.
-Selfish people, from meaningless art films to divine kings, will go on forever thinking about themselves.
-Spectacle, from fast food commercials to the matrix's dark majic, can always be ramped-up.
-Only the hero of a classic story fights to overcome a problem, and thus has a natural conclusion in act three.

-Did he solve the problem, or not?

-And that's the link between classic stories and games.
-Games are nothing by a classic story we choose to live inside.
-Darth Blockbuster is showing you a spectcle, open-source Jedi need you to play the game of civilization.

 Our act three is thus a rather simple question.
 Who's your hero, Stargazer?